AshishA26/LidarScanner3D/README.md

 3. And the biggest problem was that the servos were jittering a lot, and sometimes continously turning 360 degrees when the servos aren't even programmed to do so

 ### Problem #1

+I read online that ultrasonic sonars are not very good for trying to get accurate results.

 ### Problem #2
 ### Problem #3

+*More coming soon*